-This course is the option to take if you’re a Physical Natsci and have done Maths at A-Level.
+This course is a good option to take if you have done Maths at A-Level.
 The course is split into two courses: Maths A and Maths B.

 By far the best book for the course is Riley, Hobson and Bence’s Mathematical Methods for Physics and Engineering, which follows the course really well (you’ll even find questions from it reproduced on your question sheets).
 It contains many worked examples and problems.
 It’s definitely worth getting if you’re planning to do Maths in Part IB.
-Look out for copies at the book sale at the start of Michaelmas term to bag yourself a bargain second hand copy.
+Look for a bargain second hand copy.
 There is also a book of answers, which gives detailed answers to the odd-numbered questions, this is less useful but can be helpful.
-There should be copies of both books available in the library.
+The book should be available in the library.

 Link to course website: https://www.maths.cam.ac.uk/undergradnst